Power of Providers (POP) Initiative

 Resources

-Health care providers in Washington now have access to the Department of Health’s POP Shop, an ordering system for free materials to promote COVID-19 vaccination.
-The POP Shop allows you and your staff to order posters, stickers in multiple languages, informational brochures and flyers, discussion guides, and much more.
+Health care providers in Washington can access the POP Shop and order free materials in multiple languages to promote vaccination against COVID-19 and other illnesses.
+The POP Shop allows you and your staff to order posters, stickers, informational brochures and flyers, discussion guides, and much more.

 Resources to Share with Patients

-You can access patient materials in more than 50 languages on the Resources and Recommendations page.
-Spanish-speaking healthcare providers can also access information in Spanish on our POP en Español page.
+Access patient materials in more than 50 languages on the Resources and Recommendations page.

 General Public